corinnekost/corndog/README.md

 - 👋 Hi, I’m @corndog
-- 👀 I’m interested in RHEL, Linux, and Epic Systems ODBA workflows
+- 👀 I’m interested in RHEL, DevOps, and Epic Systems ODBA workflows
-- 🌱 I’m currently learning Rust and compiling a Linux kernel from scratch
+- 🌱 I’m currently in school for a B.A. in CyberSecurity, with hopes to transition from Database Administration into DevOps
-- 💞️ I’m looking to expose myself to Rust and begin developing small scripts
+- 💞️ I’m looking to harness the Linux skillset and programming skills to be successful in DevOps